kubernetes-sigs/gateway-api/geps/gep-2907/index.md

 thus per-Listener configuration probably does not make sense here.
 Having FrontendValidation at the Listener level allows a Gateway to accept different client certs per SNI (a matching attribute of the frontend -> Gateway connection).
-On the other hand, when determining the identity a Gateway should use when connecting to a backend, it should likely either be tied directly to the Gateway or Backend, but the Listener is not particularly relevant in this context.
+On the other hand, when determining the identity, a Gateway should use when connecting to a backend, it should likely either be tied directly to the Gateway or Backend, but the Listener is not particularly relevant in this context.